FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 <img src="image/Elastic Stack pipeline.jpg" alt="Grafana Loki Promtail setup" width="400">

-Before installing, make sure that the following ports are free: 5601 (for Kibana), 9200 (for Elasticsearch), and 5044 (for Logstash).
+* Before installing, make sure that the following ports are free: 5601 (for Kibana), 9200 (for Elasticsearch), and 5044 (for Logstash).

-Also, make sure that the vm_max_map_count kernel setting is set to at least 262144:
+* Also, make sure that the vm_max_map_count kernel setting is set to at least 262144
+  * If Elasticsearch is used in a Docker container, the virtual memory should be increased.
+By default, Elasticsearch uses an mmapfs directory to store its indexes.
+The operating system's default limits on mmap count are often too low, which can lead to out of memory exceptions.

+  [Documentation][25]

+  On Linux, the limits can be increased with the following command as root:

-sudo sysctl -w vm.max_map_count=262144
+  ``sudo sysctl -w vm.max_map_count=262144``

+### EFK - Elasticsearch, Fluentd, Kibana
+**Approach**
+* Create docker container forElasticsearch, Fluentd, Kibana using Docker compose
+* Create a config and Dockerfile for Fleuntd
+* Analyze the data that available in the Loki data source

 ### ELK - Elasticsearch, Logstash, Kibana

-### EFK - Elasticsearch, Fluentd, Kibana